starvagrant/toh/toh.markdown/the_ravens_flight_from_the_wind_chimes.md

 Creed sighed.
 Playing cards with a child locked in a covert military facility was not quite what he had in mind when he left teaching to find HADES.
 But making things up as he went along was starting to feel like the default mode his existence.

-"Try go fish," Electra chuckled then turning back to the screen quickly snorted,"Damnit.
+"Try go fish," Electra chuckled then turning back to the screen quickly snorted,"Damn it.
 Is this Unix from the 1970's.
 Yell at the computer, Creed thought.
 That worked some times.

 Creed discovered go fish was not the proper card game to play against a child recovering from the effects of prophet blood.